codeforboston/safe-water/docs/getting-started.md

 1. On GitHub, navigate to the [repository](https://github.com/codeforboston/safe-water/).
 In the top-right corner of the page, click Fork.

-2. On GitHub, navigate to your fork of the safe-water repository.
-In the Clone with HTTPs section, click to copy the clone URL for the repository.

-3. Clone your fork.
+2. Clone your fork.
 Navigate to a folder you would like to place this project, then type:

 ```bash
 git clone https://github.com/<YOUR-USERNAME>/safe-water.git
 cd safe-water
 ```

-4. Add the safe-water repository as a remote to your fork:
+3. Add the safe-water repository as a remote to your fork:

 ```bash
 git remote add upstream
 https://github.com/codeforboston/safe-water.git
 ```

-5. Checkout the master branch:
+4. Checkout the master branch:

 ```bash
 git checkout master